pablo-abc/pablo.berganza.dev/resources/blog/start-of-a-new-digital-journey/index.md

 ---
 title: Start of a New Digital Journey
-introduction: Making a personal web site and blog from scratch (sort of).
+introduction: Making a personal web site and blog from scratch (sort of)
 created: '2019-03-17'
 draft: true
 tags: